No Products in the Cart

 A double or full-size bed remains an outstanding option for single adults who have very limited space but want a bigger bed than a twin.

 Less space to toss and turn – While some couples find double-size beds comfortable, others prefer more sleeping space so that they can move without troubling each other in the middle of the night.
-Similarly, couples who sleep with their kids might probably enjoy having a 76" wide king mattress 60" wide queen mattress.
+Similarly, couples who sleep with their kids will probably enjoy having a 76" wide king mattress or a 60" wide queen mattress.

 Sometimes the choice of words can trip shoppers and make the process of selecting a mattress more difficult than it needs to be.
-We hope this article has helped you clarify certain notions and offered a solution to the sometimes confusing nature of the bedding vocabulary.
+We hope this article has helped clarify the similarity between a full bed and a double bed and offered a solution to the sometimes confusing nature of the bedding vocabulary!

 Related blog posts: